offscale/version-manager-rs/README.md

 The future base of configuration management tooling.
 Use this set of macros/functions/design-patterns to write independent version managers.

+For further detail see https://verMan.io and its organisation https://github.com/verman-io

 ## Novelty

 This idea isn't new, e.g., see: